-Suppose a batch size is 128, top-$k$ is 8, and the number of experts is 128; on average, only 8 samples are routed to each expert per iteration.
+Suppose the batch size is 128, top-$k$ is 8, and the total number of experts is 128; on average, only 8 tokens are routed to each expert per iteration.
 Eight is far below the ridge point of modern AI accelerators.
 Thus, we formulate this issue as a \emph{sparsity erosion} problem; chunking inflates expert coverage while suppressing reuse, eroding the very sparsity benefits that make MoE efficient.
 In the following, we quantify expert activation under realistic serving conditions and analyze how chunking disrupts MoE’s sparsity advantages.

 Measurements on Qwen3-30B-A3B~\cite{arxiv-2025-qwen3} (\texttt{Qwen}) evaluated on the ShareGPT dataset~\cite{sharegpt-_-sharegpt} showcase this issue (see Table~\ref{tab:moe_weight_ratio}).
 Details of the model and dataset are provided in Table~\ref{tab:moe_model_info} and Table~\ref{tab:dataset_stats}.
 At small batch sizes (below 16), fewer than half of the experts are loaded, and even with a moderate batch size of 64, the average expert coverage remains under 70\%.
-As shown in Figure~\ref{fig:slo_distribution}, in stable serving regimes (e.g., where SLO attainment exceeds 90\%), the average batch size is below 32 on the arXiv dataset~\cite{arxiv-2018-arxiv} and below 128 on the ShareGPT dataset, implying that only a limited fraction of experts are activated per decode batch.
+As shown in Figure~\ref{fig:slo_distribution}, in stable serving regimes (e.g., where SLO attainment exceeds 90\%), the average batch size is below 32 on the arXiv dataset~\cite{arxiv-2018-arxiv} and below 128 on the ShareGPT dataset, implying that only a limited fraction of experts is activated per decode batch.
 In pure decoding, this limited activation is beneficial: it reduces memory traffic relative to dense models.

 In contrast, chunked prefill creates hybrid batches that are typically much larger (the batch size often exceeding 256), which activates most experts and erodes the sparsity benefit.
 At the same time, TBT SLO constraints cap the chunk size; thus, the number of tokens routed to each expert remains insufficient to saturate compute resources, leaving MoE layers memory-bound.
 Therefore, memory traffic dominates system behavior, amplifying per-iteration latency and energy cost in proportion to prompt length and chunk count.